How Extracurriculars Benefit Your College Applications

 Of course, by the time you read this advice, you might not have that much time left before applying to college to make any more stunning accomplishments.
 Ideally, you would start planning for college as soon as high school begins, but that rarely happens in real life.
 You might have participated in some common activities in high school such as holding an office in student government or working for your school newspaper without winning any spectacular accolades.
 So what can you do to buff up your résumé and make your activities sound better?

 First, don’t make anything up.
 Colleges will check what you put on their applications, and it is not unheard of for students to be rejected because they lied about their activities.
-(Also, it’s really easy to do a quick Google search for “your name + accolade.”)
+(Also, it’s easy to do a quick Google search for “your name + accolade.”)
 What you should do is this: think back on your high school activities and how you made an impact.
 Maybe you wrote an article for the school newspaper that exposed a controversial policy, or maybe you lobbied the school administration to put a vending machine in the cafeteria.
 Perhaps you run the definitive website on Pokémon in your area.
 Focus on specific things you did and beef them up on your application.

 How colleges look at your extracurriculars

 So how important are these extracurriculars on your college applications?
-The answer is two-fold: extracurriculars aren’t the end all be all, and yet they’re also all-important.
+The answer is two-fold: extracurriculars aren’t the end-all-be-all, and yet they’re also all-important.
 If you don’t have good grades and test scores, extracurricular activities will get you nowhere.
 Don’t fool yourself into thinking your great résumé will make up for a bad GPA.
 If you’re getting straight C’s and D’s, no amount of community service will make up for that in the eyes of a college admission officer.
 No matter what, your grades and test scores will be the bottom line for getting into college, so don’t blow off your work.

 Now, having said that, if all you do in high school is get good grades and test scores, some admission officers will be likely to think, “Well, that’s a little boring.”
 You’re obviously working hard to do well in school—but that’s not the only thing you care about, right?
 (Right?!)
 Though it may seem paradoxical, good grades alone will not get you into college either—although they’re definitely much better than bad grades.
 This is where the extracurriculars actually are important.
 If you have good grades and test scores, and you can point to one of those stunning accomplishments mentioned before, you’re going to get into virtually whatever college you want.
 And maybe even get a scholarship or two for your extracurriculars.
 Even if you don’t have your own personal trophy room, having a good extracurricular résumé is the piece of the college admission puzzle that, when combined with good grades and test scores, will give you a good chance at getting into just about any college.
 It lets college admission officers make a connection with you as a real person who could be going to their college next year.